teocns/simple-dynamodb/README.md

 ## Abstraction of DynamoDB boto3 client.

-# The following client is used mainly in DynamoDB Lambda triggers to process and aggregate data.
+The following client is used mainly in DynamoDB Lambda triggers to process and aggregate data.

+Example run:
 ```

 from SimpleDyDb.UpdateItemInstructions import UpdateItemsInstructions